I've seen about 38,000 posts on how to say "I love you" in foreign languages.

 It's worth mentioning that you're not likely to hear the phrases 愛してる (ai shiteru) or 愛してます (ai shitemasu) if you're in Japan... well, unless you're watching dramas or something.

 There's a pretty interesting article about this in Japan Today: 9 reasons why Japanese men hesitate to say 'I love you'.

 People seem to have a lot of opinions about this, and the men surveyed for that article seem to have a lot of reasons/excuses for not saying 愛してる (ai shiteru) or 愛してます (ai shitemasu), too:

-To me, though, it doesn’t really come as much of a surprise that Japanese men aren’t saying super-serious, emotion-packed phrases like 愛してる (ai shiteru), because (like I point out in this article), Japanese people are pretty much always hesitant to explicitly express feelings and opinions verbally.
+To me, though, it doesn't really come as much of a surprise that Japanese men aren't saying super-serious, emotion-packed phrases like 愛してる (ai shiteru), because Japanese people are often hesitant to explicitly express feelings and opinions verbally.

 恋 for Third-Person "I love him/her?"